-Regulation Regarding Derivatives.
+Regulation Regarding Derivatives

 The Commodity Futures Trading Commission ("CFTC") subjects advisers to registered investment companies to regulation by the CFTC if a fund that is advised by the investment adviser either (i) invests, directly or indirectly, more than a prescribed level of its liquidation value in CFTC-regulated futures, options and swaps ("CFTC Derivatives"), or (ii) markets itself as providing investment exposure to such instruments.
-Due to the Fund's potential use of CFTC Derivatives above the prescribed levels, however, the Fund will be considered a "commodity pool" under the Commodity Exchange Act.
-Accordingly, BlackRock, the Fund's investment adviser, has registered as a "commodity pool operator" and is subject to CFTC regulation in respect of the Fund.
+The CFTC also subjects advisers to registered investment companies to regulation by the CFTC if the registered investment company invests in one or more commodity pools.
+To the extent a Fund uses CFTC Derivatives, it intends to do so below such prescribed levels and will not market itself as a "commodity pool" or a vehicle for trading such instruments.